miklevin/MikeLev.in/fasthtml.md

 Jinja templates or equivalent are required for FastAPI.
 Here's how it works:

-1. You create regular HTML files in a "templates" directory.
+1. You create regular HTML files in a "templates" directory (cognitive overhead).
-2. In these HTML files, you can use Jinja2 syntax for dynamic content.
+2. In these HTML files, you can use Jinja2 syntax for dynamic content (mixed context).
 For example:

 ```html
 {% raw %}<html>